pub(crate) struct RecordLayer {

 pub(crate) fn prepare_message_decrypter( &mut self, cipher: Box<dyn MessageDecrypter>, )

-Prepare to use the given MessageDecrypter
+Prepare to use the given MessageDecrypter for future message decryption.

-It is not used until you call start_decrypting
+It is not used until you call start_decrypting.

 Sourcepub(crate) fn start_encrypting(&mut self)